 - Photocopy of a nearby consumer’s paid light bill should be attached, along with the application.

-- After verification, electricity board issues the firm quotation (F.Q) in the prescribed form which includes the amount to be paid for.
+- After verification, the electricity board issues the firm quotation (F.Q) in the prescribed form which includes the amount to be paid for.

 - Fixed service line charges (S.L.C.)